-A total of 24 sectors and 252 platforms operating in Brazil that could possibly be subject to regulation were identified, according to the current wording of Bill 2768/2022.
-As presented in detail in the methodological description, data from public and private sources was analyzed to identify the platforms operating in Brazil, taking into account the list of activities in the Bill and then singling out platforms with a turnover of over R\$ 70 million.43 Unlike the DMA, which officially published the full list of 22 core services platforms operated by six different "gatekeepers", a much wider range of companies and sectors would be subject to regulation if Bill 2768/2022 is approved with its current wording.
+A total of 24 sectors and 252 platforms operating in Brazil that could possibly be subject to regulation were identified, according to the current wording of Draft Bill 2768/2022.
+When consolidated by economic groups considering that the same company may operate different services identified by the PL as "digital platforms" - the 252 firms total 156 companies operating in Brazil.
+As presented in detail in the methodological description, data from public and private sources was analyzed to identify the platforms operating in Brazil, taking into account the list of activities in the Draft Bill and then singling out platforms with a turnover of over R\$ 70 million.43 Unlike the DMA, which officially published the full list of 22 core services platforms operated by six different "gatekeepers", a much wider range of companies and sectors would be subject to regulation if Draft Bill 2768/2022 is approved with its current wording.
 For example, Table 5 shows some of the cases in this list.
 In general, it can be noted that, in its current state, the regulatory proposal will affect platforms of varied sizes and a broad range of sectors of the economy.
 Retail is the sector that will concentrate the largest number of companies affected by the regulation.
 The final list can be found in Annex I.